Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Abstract characterization of universal oracle computation

-Using the refinement relation $\preceq$, we can write $U\circ F\preceq f\circ U$ for the innermost formula in the definition of transparency, and $U\circ G\preceq g$ for $U$-continuity.
-Thus, the only difference between these definitions for multivalued maps and those for single-valued maps is that the equality relation is replaced by the refinement relation $\preceq$.
+Note that the only difference between these definitions for multivalued maps and those for single-valued maps is that the equality relation is replaced by the refinement relation $\preceq$.
+To be explicit, $U$ is transparent iff for any continuous $f$ there exists a continuous $F$ such that $U(F(x))\subseteq f[U(x)]$ for any $x\in{\rm dom}(U)$, and $g$ is $U$-continuous iff there exists a continuous $G$ such that $G(x)\in{\rm dom}(U)$ and $U(G(x))\subseteq g(x)$ for any $x\in{\rm dom}(g)$.
+As before, $g$ is $U$-computable if and only if $g$ is many-one reducible to $U$ (in the sense of Section \ref{sec:background}).

 In computability theory, multifunctions are used to represent problems that can have many solutions.
-An example of a tool that can be used to measure the complexity of a problem with many possible solutions is the notion of Medvedev reducibility \cite{Medvedev}.
+An example of a tool that can be used to measure the complexity of a problem with many possible solutions is the notion of Medvedev reducibility \cite{Medvedev}; see also Section \ref{sec:intro-mass-problems}.
 For $P,Q\subseteq\tpbf{N}$ (which are considered to be solution sets of some problems), recall that $P$ is Medvedev reducible to $Q$ (written $P\leq_MQ$) if there exists a computable function which, given a solution of $Q$, returns a solution of $P$; that is, there exists a partial computable function $\varphi$ on $\tpbf{N}$ such that $Q\subseteq{\rm dom}(\varphi)$ and $\varphi[Q]\subseteq P$.

 \begin{example}[Medvedev oracle] For a set $Q\subseteq\tpbf{N}$, the universal computation relative to the Medvedev oracle $Q$, ${\tt Med}_Q\pcolon\tpbf{N}\tto\tpbf{N}$, is defined as follows:

 Then, ${\tt Med}_Q$ is computably transparent.
 To see this, note that, given codes $\sigma,\tau$ of continuous functions, one can effectively find a code $b_{\sigma,\tau}$ of the composition $\varphi_\sigma\circ\varphi_\tau$.
 Then we have $\varphi_\sigma[{\tt Med}_Q(\tau)]=\varphi_\sigma\circ\varphi_\tau[Q]={\tt Med}_Q(b_{\sigma,\tau})$.